Search the Community

 Showing results for tags 'Calvary SPV I'.

 I am finding out my wife has several delinquent cc accounts.
 One is for over 25K and she either ignored or never received a summons, resulting in a default judgement and subsequent receivership which resulted in her bank account being frozen.
 It was at this time she requested my help.
 The lawyer that was appointed receivership has sent a letter requesting the judge release him from the receivership and to disperse funds.
 They were able to able to take the $5800 from her account.
 I don't have a clue how to proceed with this.
-My wife is unable to work and I do not have the resources to take on t
+My wife is unable to work and I do not have the resources to take on this kind of debt.
+I have settled one of her cards outright, and entered into a payment plan with Midland for her other one.
+Both were less than 2K.
+What advice would anyone have for me?

 If you reside in Tennessee and you have received a dunning letter from any debt purchaser attempting to collect from you, [be advised] Asset Acceptance is on a tear throughout Tennessee as is Midland Funding, LLC.
 The latter "usually" sends a letter first through Midland Credit Management before suing through Midland Funding.
 CACH, LLC is always active as is Cavalry SPV I. That said, these matters are not that difficult to get dismissed but they do require your attention.